Yuricon: History

 three other yuri comic titles.
 The next year, Okazu, then just a blog of Friedman, joined the domain of Yuricon and ALC publishing stopped publishing new material.

 In later years, the webpage of the Yuricon website as a whole was improved, while the group's founder, Erica Friedman, asked for donations to ensure that Yuricon and Okazu are "on the cutting edge of Yuri Culture."
 Later, the new-and-improved Yuricon store would be opened and the page listing yuri essays would be improved.
-Them, in May 2018, Friedman appeared at a guest panelist at AnimeNEXT in Atlantic City, NJ.
+Then, in May 2018, Friedman appeared at a guest panelist at AnimeNEXT in Atlantic City, NJ.
 The following year, Yuricon joined forces with PacSet to launch a guided trip across Japan "dedicated to the Yuri genre of Japanese animation and manga," which would take place in September of that year.
-The same year, Eric Friedman appeared at the Toronto Comic Arts Festival to celebrate 100 years of Yuri, while speaking at various other events that year.
+The same year, Erica Friedman appeared at the Toronto Comic Arts Festival to celebrate 100 years of Yuri, while speaking at various other events that year.

 In May 2020, Yuricon hosted an online panel about yuri.